canmom/canmom.github.io/_posts/crit/2021-09-07-unquenchable-fire.md

 >
 > When the verdict came in ‘Not guilty’ Mary Landis appeared on a local breakfast radio show to announce she would give an offering, her ‘fee’ as she put it, to the Benign One who had guided the jurors to the truth.
 Most people expected a donation, or a decorous pilgrimage (the <cite>Poughkeepsie Journal</cite> suggested a trip to the thieves’ sanctuary in Nevada).
 Some thought she might do a ‘shame Enactment’ dressed as the Being who supposedly had possessed her (various non-accredited Speakers and card and coin Workers offered to track down the demon).
 Instead, Mary Landis had decided, as she later told Newsweek, ‘to hang myself before the people my possessed soul victimised.’

 So supernatural events are now somewhat commonplace; when Jennie is walking down the street in New York only to be struck by a manifestation of a flaming ferris wheel with the founder Li Ku Unquenchable Fire attached to it, this is treated as unusual but not unprecedented, documented as an 'Occurrence' by the SDA cops who shop up in the aftermath.
-When she receives a prophetic dream early in the story, her first instinct is to go to an office to register it in the system which contains every documented variant of spiritual dream...
+When Jennie receives a prophetic dream early in the story, her first instinct is to go to an office to register it in the system which contains every documented variant of spiritual dream.
+But when her dream is not found in the system, she's derisively treated as a liar and sent away.

-> Inside the glass doors Jennie turned left to the stairs, too impatient to wait for the elevator.
-The ground floor belonged to the Motor Vehicle Bureau, the second to the computers and file systems and giant bound books of the Records Office.
-On the third Jennie walked down a corridor with closed doors on either side until she came to a green metal door marked, ‘National Oneiric Registration Agency.’
-Inside, a woman sat behind a wooden counter, reading a newspaper.
-‘Good morning,’ Jennie said.
->
-> The woman continued to read.
-Feeling silly, Jennie sat down on one of the two wooden chairs set against the wall.
-The woman’s stool must have been quite high because Jennie found herself looking up at her.
-After a while she said, ‘Excuse me, I’d like to do a dream search.’
->
-> The woman sighed.
-‘Obviously,’ she said, and tossed the paper on the counter.
-A thin woman, about twenty or a little older, with a slightly curved spine, she made a face and grunted softly as she tried to reach to the side for something.
-‘Damn,’ she said finally, and got off the stool.
-She bent down, then came up with a long sheet of paper.
-‘Fill this out,’ she said, and jumped back on her seat to pick up her newspaper.

-When her dream is not found in the system, she's derisively treated as a liar and sent away.

 Intertwined with this narrative, we hear a number of the stories, or 'Pictures', first delivered by the Founders and then recited on various ceremonial occasions by Tellers, who live in their own kind of collegiate/lodge society.
 The role of 'stories' in the metaphysics of the revolutionary religion seems to be very important; without stories, the world becomes brittle and fragile:

-> I’ve gone deaf Lightstorm thought, I’ve gone deaf.
+> <i>I’ve gone deaf</i> Lightstorm thought, <i>I’ve gone deaf</i>.
 But he knew the emptiness was not in his drums or neurons.
 It lay in the street, in the cars and the people.
 They looked frail, almost transparent.
 Even the huge buildings so beloved of tourists, you could put a hand, a finger, right through them.
 His sight slid up the garish front of Trump Tower.
 Something had emptied out the Sun.
 No heat remained in it, though it shone bright enough to hurt his eyes.
 He squinted.
 It wasn’t the heat that had left.
 >
 > The stories are gone, thought Allan Lightstorm.
 Something had emptied all the stories, cleaned out the people, the city, even the sky and the Earth.
 He could stamp his foot and it would go right through the crust.